 Breast cancer is a fairly common cancer in women worldwide with more than 2 million new cases in 2020 [37].
 Breast cancer is the fastest-growing cancer in India and has now surpassed cervical cancer.
-The National Cancer Registry Program in 2018 estimated 162,468 new breast cancer cases and 87,090 deaths [38].
-Breast cancer is known and documented in "Edwin the Smith Papyrus", about 3600 years ago (about 1600 BC).
-More recently, in the period of civilization, ancient Egyptian Hippocrates (460- 370 BC) suggested that the human body was an entity balanced by four types of humours including blood, phlegm, yellow bile, and black bile, representing respectively air, fire, earth, and water, help constitute all natural things.
-Breast cancer is the result of an imbalance, an excess of black bile, which causes tumours [39].
+The National Cancer Registry

+Program in 2018 estimated 162,468 new breast cancer cases and 87,090 deaths [38].
+Breast cancer is known and documented in the "Edwin Smith Papyrus", about 3600 years ago (about 1600 BC).
+More recently, in the period of ancient Egyptian civilization, Hippocrates (460- 370 BC) suggested that the human body was an entity balanced by four types of humours including blood, phlegm, yellow bile, and black bile, representing respectively air, fire, earth, and water, help constitute all natural things.
+Breast cancer is the result of an imbalance, an excess of black bile, which causes tumors [39].

-From the perspective of modern epigenetics, science and tumour suppressor genes play an important role in inhibiting or regulating cell proliferation by encoding proteins that block the action of tumour cell proteins that promote cell proliferation.
-Tumour suppressor genes including APC, BRCA1, Cyclin D2, GSTP1, p16, PTEN, RARB, RASSF1A, ZMYND10, etc. are among the mitochondrial membrane potential, and induced mitochondrial damage [36].
+From the perspective of modern science and epigenetics, tumor suppressor genes play an important role inhibiting regulating or proliferation by encoding proteins that block the action of tumor cell proteins.
+Tumor suppressor genes including APC, BRCA1, Cyclin D2, GSTP1, p16, PTEN, RARβ, RASSF1A, ZMYND10 are among the important causes of breast tumors and are potential biomarkers in clinical applications, prognosis and diagnosis of breast cancer [40].